denzelrenner/LIFE4136-Group1-Rotation2/README.md

  3. Input the protein sequence for the g10577 reference proteins sequences into the `Enter Query Sequence` field, and select `BLAST` at the bottom of the page

- 4. Manually retrieve the protein sequence of the homologs from the blastp results page by selecting their ncbi dataset accession code (i.e `XP_018447019.1`) in the blastp results page
+ 4. Manually retrieve the protein sequence of the homologs from the blastp results page by selecting their NCBI dataset accession code (i.e `XP_018447019.1`) in the blastp results page

  5. Select the `FASTA` option at the top of the page, and finally copy and paste the protein sequence into the `g10577_homologs.fasta` fasta file